nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The list of tasks contains so many items that the user still cannot find the item easily

 > 3a1.
-The user add one more keyword and connect the two keywords by  `AND` parameter. <br>
+The user adds one more keyword, connects the two keywords by  `AND` parameter, and adds the `exact!` parameter. <br>
-  Use case resumes at step 2a.
+  Use case resumes at step 2.

 #### Use case 9: Clear toDoList